Country-If/Country-If.github.io/_posts/2023-04-03-getting-started.md

 Using the Chirpy Starter: Sign in to GitHub and browse to [**Chirpy Starter**](https://github.com/cotes2020/chirpy-starter/), click the button <kbd>Use this template</kbd> > <kbd>Create a new repository</kbd>, and name the new repository `USERNAME.github.io`, where `USERNAME` represents your GitHub username.

+### Check

+After the creation step, the source codes will generate automatically in the repository.
+It's better to check whether the folders (eg. _layouts, _includes, etc) are the same as the original repository.
+I suggest downloading the git repository locally to add/delete folders/files more conveniently.

 ### Configuration

 Generally, go to `_config.yml` and configure the variables as needed.
 Some of them are typical options: